petericranston/skills-github-pages/_posts/2024-05-21-Random-Walkers-And-Creating-Graphics-post.md

 # Created Graphics

 I used the createGraphics function so that I can draw on the page using an ellipse that leaves a trail, while the random walker square doesn't leave a trail.
-THe createGraphics function does exactly this.
+The createGraphics function does exactly this.
 So the square and the ellipse, while both visible aren't really working on the same canvas.
 I created a variable `let extraCanvas;` and then set that to act as the second canvas.

 ```
 createCanvas(400, 400);